Off the beaten path Oaxaca: A Guide to Three days in Oaxaca city

 Oaxaca has several small museums, of which we chanced upon the textile museum in one alley and spent some time in the Cultural Centre of Oaxaca, which is actually the monastery of the Santa Domingo church now repurposed into a museum housing several artifacts from the pre-Columbus era, contemporary paintings on world political ideologies and political movements in Oaxaca, exhibits on Oaxacan socio-political life and origins and Oaxaca history.
 A walk up to the second floor and you will get to see the botanical garden and a spectacular view of the domes of the Santa Domingo.
 The descriptions of all the exhibits are solely in Spanish so if you are really keen on learning more, better get a guide or enquire for an English audio guide equipment.
 The textile museum was tricky to find because although all the guidebooks and websites clearly mention the presence of the textile museum of Oaxaca, Google maps says otherwise and takes you straight to its namesake somewhere in Mexico city.
 Oaxaca is known for its varied styles of textiles and looms and so when we stumbled upon an art fair in an alley that was right next to the museum, we took some time to wander around to discover the different styles of weaving and the arrays of beautiful shawls, skirts and blouses on display.

-E) Day trip from Oaxaca city: Monte Alban
+Go on a Day trip from Oaxaca city: Visit to Monte Alban

 Oaxaca has a very vibrant and edgy art scene, so much so that the whole movement seems kind of misplaced in this quiet little town.
 But it makes its presence felt via the many print shops in and around Avenida Independencia and there is a printmaking workshop and art walk from time to time, which we seemed to have missed narrowly during our visit.
-Disappointment aside, we did manage to visit some very cool print shops and a small exhibit at the Institute of printing and graphic design where we were greeted with rows of edgy and might I add, racy prints and photos, heavily influenced by Japanese Anime and Manga.
+I highly recommend going on an art walk or at least a self guided mural tour (see details below) if you are looking for artsy things to do in Oaxaca.
+We did manage to visit some very cool print shops and a small exhibit at the Institute of printing and graphic design where we were greeted with rows of edgy and might I add, racy prints and photos, heavily influenced by Japanese Anime and Manga.
 We also visited a print shop doubling as a cafe and despite the language barrier, were given a map of all the neighboring printmaking stores.
 This was perhaps our best find in this off the beaten path Oaxaca travel experience!

-That brings me to the end of Part 1 of this off the beaten path Oaxaca travelogue.
+That brings me to the end of Part 1 of this off the beaten path Oaxaca travelogue with my top things to do in Oaxaca.
 Hope you enjoyed this post and have found plenty of ideas on what to do in Oaxaca!
 A few things to remember: Post Nov 2nd, there are not many tourists around and so that makes for a good time to visit.
-Also, its best to pay in Mexican pesos (more economical) even though many places may accept American dollars.
+Also, it’s best to pay in Mexican pesos (more economical) even though many places may accept American dollars.
 Finally, here is a list of some other attractions in Oaxaca and ideas for day trips from Oaxaca.
 We were mostly on foot and due to lack of a car and fortuitous planning, did not get to visit a few other attractions beyond Zone 1 or make further day trips.
 Our primary purpose was to eat our way through this town, which we did.
 For more Mexico inspiration, read my guides to Mexico city and Tulum in Riviera Maya.

 Like this post?
 Pin it here